-- Contracts or proposed contracts with Customers, suppliers, or business partners - Proposed acquisitions, joint ventures, or divestitures - New products or services and regulatory approvals or disapprovals - Financial performance

-- Insider trading is the buying or selling of stock or securities of any company while aware of information about the company that is both material and nonpublic.
-It is illegal. - The same rules against using inside information apply when an employee gives that information other than in the necessary course of business to someone else, such as a friend or family member, because he or she may profit from that information by trading in stock or other securities.
+- Contracts or proposed contracts with Customers, suppliers, or business partners - · Proposed acquisitions, joint ventures, or divestitures - New products or services and regulatory approvals or disapprovals - Financial performance - Insider trading is the buying or selling of stock or securities of any company while aware of information about the company that is both material and nonpublic.
+It is illegal.